Home Specialty Foods Greek Trahana: The Ancient “Sour” Pasta You’ve Never Had

 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

+Trahana is sometimes referred to as sort of a Greek pasta, and that is essentially what it is: a small granular pasta.
+While we mostly think of pasta as an Italian specialty, Greece has dozens of traditional pastas as well.
 For instance, Greece has something called nioki.
 Nope, it is not a relative of Italian gnocchi.
 It is more a handmade orzo, which, if you’ve ever seen, you may have mistaken for rice, but it is actually a pasta in the shape of grains of rice.
 Greece also has varieties of egg noodles.
+Greek trahana is similar.

 Trahana is called xinohondros in Crete, which means sour chunk and that describes what trahana is if you just think of the chunks as much smaller than the Creten variety of the pasta.

-Trahana and Sour Trahana
+Greek Trahana vs. Sour Trahana

 Trahana is made from wheat flour (usually a coarse semolina or a bulgur) kneaded with milk.
 If the milk is fresh, it’s sweet trahana.
 If the milk is soured, it’s sour trahana.
-Sour trahana uses buttermilk, yogurt.
+Sour trahana uses buttermilk or yogurt.
 Alternatively, fresh milk can be used and the pasta can be left to naturally sour in the sun for a day or two, although most people who don’t buy theirs probably dry it in the oven.

 Bulgur is usually used in the Crete version.
 Bulgur is a whole wheat that has been parboiled, dried, and ground into particles and then sifted to produce different sizes.
 Something you definitely should check out.
 I love bulgur,